LukasBudach/FinanceScraper/README.md

 * You want to write a little application for your **personal use only**.
 In this case the free plans of commercially available APIs are probably enough for you.
 Maybe take a look at [WorldTradingData](https://www.worldtradingdata.com/).
-* You need a lot of data very fast and have no means of parallelizing.
+* You need a lot of data very fast and have no means of parallel execution.
 In this case you will probably want to use one of the well established APIs, as this project is doing full HTML requests to ensure the most recent quotes possible.
 If you however have a lot of rapid requests on the same data you may want to check out this projects data caching/buffering capabilities.